Species Focus: Turtle Dove

 Turtle doves, with their upper part feathers mottled chestnut and black, could be called a summer bird.
 Arriving in spring and leaving in late summer, the migratory Turtle doves’ purr is one of a sound of sunshine.
 However, it is often only winter that this little dove is ever mentioned.

 Turtle doves, a fond member of the pigeon and dove family, prefer warm climates, inhabiting England’s southern and eastern areas and known to migrate to Africa during winter.
 Small in appearance, the doves frequent orchards, hedgerows and woodlands.
 But don’t be fooled, this dainty bird is far from a common summer sight.
-As an ironically iconic winter favourite, turtle doves face an uncertain future with one source claiming that they are the UK’s fastest declining bird species.
+Turtle doves face an uncertain future with one source claiming that they are the UK’s fastest declining bird species.
 Alarmingly, turtle doves are also indicated as red in terms of UK conservation status.
 Such an ecologically unique bird has undergone considerable species decline in recent years, with little attention on why or how.

 Operation Turtle Dove, a project aiming to reverse the decline of the beloved animal, puts decreasing numbers down to 4 major factors: food shortages in breeding range, loss of habitat in non breeding range, unsustainable hunting and disease.
 Turtle doves are Europe’s only long distance migratory dove, travelling more than 5,000km to reach their winter destination.
 On this journey, many doves are shot at.
 As well as this, a 2007 figure showed that in EU member states 2 – 3 million pairs of the bird were hunted which Operation Turtle Dove notes that if these figures are still accurate, hunting could be a significant factor in population decline.